+CHAPTER 2

+I

 SYSTEM PLANNING

 Within this chapter, we will focus on the first layer of automation, the planning layer.
-At this initial level, everything starts with an idea on what shall be realized regarding automation.
-In the past, the typical mistake at that stage was to think in terms of replacement instead of in terms of renewal (or re-thinking).
+At this initial level, everything starts with an idea of what shall be realized regarding automation.
+In the past, the typical mistake at that stage was to think of a replacement instead of renewal (or re-thinking).
 Most accurately, the following is found to be true:

-The first rule of any technology used in a business is that automation applied to an inefficient operation will magnify inefficiency.
+The first rule of any technology used in a business is that automation applied to an inefficient operation will magnify the inefficiency.